CannotCreateUsername/Team-Inkineers21982-Power-Play/README.md

 - touch sensors to minimize damage against walls
 - odometry wheels for localization during autonomous

 *I spent more than 10 hours a week, some times 10 hours in a single day, alone in the night, programming and debugging this robot we named Odyssey.
 It was a perilous task; ensuring that all the robot components work decently so that we might have a chance at competition.
 Just last year I was using block code.
 Now, I faced the challenges of computer vision, odometry, PID, Java itself, and a bunch of other sensors.
-I spent endless ours tuning the robot to not screw up, tuning it for our solo driver which was also me... and in the end, it was well worth it -- we won the first place control award at interleague.*
+I spent endless ours tuning the robot so that it would not screw up, tuning it for our solo driver which was also me... coding all the autonomous paths, with three backups each... and in the end, it was well worth it -- we won the first place control award at interleague, then placing as finalist at regionals.*
+So that was pretty neat.

 **This project includes the following libraries:**
 FTC Robot Controller version 8.0 (https://github.com/FIRST-Tech-Challenge/FtcRobotController)